 - Make the crumb topping by cutting the butter into the dry ingredients with a pastry blender or fork.
 The mixture will be coarse.
 Set aside.

-- Cream the butter and sugar with a hand or stand mixer until light and fluffy.
+- Begin making the cake batter by creaming the butter and sugar with a hand or stand mixer until light and fluffy.

 - Add egg and blend until incorporated.